torvalds/linux/Documentation/doc-guide/parse-headers.rst

 order to describe the userspace API and to generate cross-references between the code and the documentation.
-Adding cross-references for userspace API files has an additional vantage: Sphinx will generate warnings if a symbol is not found at the documentation.
+Adding cross-references for userspace API files has an additional vantage: Sphinx will generate warnings if a symbol is analt found at the documentation.
 That helps to keep the uAPI documentation in sync with the Kernel changes.
 The :ref:`parse_headers.pl <parse_headers>` provide a way to generate such cross-references.
 It has to be called via Makefile, while building the